LazyCodingKing/SillyTavern-TokenReducer/README.md

 # SillyTavern Token Reducer

-A comprehensive token reduction extension for SillyTavern 1.13+ that helps manage context window usage during roleplay.
+MADE USING GOOGLE ANTIGRAVITY BASED ON POPULAR MEMORY EXTENSIONS FOR PERSONAL USE A comprehensive token reduction extension for SillyTavern 1.13+ that helps manage context window usage during roleplay.

 ## Features